 Semi Dry Suits — The traditional semi-dry suits have ankle, wrist and neck areas made of a special material to reduce the flushing effect of warm water being washed out of the suit by cold water entering.

 As a general rule there are three main thicknesses of wet suit: 3 mm, 5 mm and 7 mm.
-After this you're moving into dry suits.
+After this you're adding undergarments or moving into dry suits.

 The thinner the suit, the better flexibility of movement you will have, but the less warmth and buoyancy.
 High quality neoprene offers good warmth to buoyancy ratios, imitation neoprene often has low thermal properties and undesirably high buoyancy properties — these should be avoided.

 Baginess in a wetsuit allows for pooling of large amounts of water which the body cannot heat sufficiently, resulting in a cooling effect which is the exact opposite to what is desired.
 Ill fitting suits may also suffer from flushing where the warm water is flushed from the suit by cooler water entering the suit.